funcool/promesa/doc/user-guide.md

 ## Scheduling Tasks

-In addition to the promise abstraction, this library also comes with a lightweight abstraction for scheduling task to be executed at some time in
+In addition to the promise abstraction, this library also comes with a lightweight abstraction for scheduling tasks to be executed at some time in
 future:

 ```clojure